 Historically, Indonesia has a vibrant evolution of its culture.
 In the prehistoric era, many of the cultural traditions centered on the locals’ animistic beliefs (the belief in supernatural beings and forces) until the Hindu influences arrived in the first century.
 Over the centuries, it also acquired cultural influences from China, the Middle East, Portugal, and the Netherlands.

 Indonesia is also multi culture nation.
-With over 300 ethnic groups, each community poses unique cultural values and characteristic that may be a stark contrast from one another.
+With over 300 ethnic groups, each community has its own unique cultural values and characteristic that may be a stark contrast from one another.
 You may find people who are very soft spoken in Central Java, and others with a lively manner of speaking the further you go east.
 From Bali where the Hindu culture integrates into every aspect of the locals’ lives, to the Aceh region which is dubbed the “Porch of Mecca” due to the strong Muslim influences.
 These beautiful differences make up for a greater sense of what Indonesia truly is; unity in diversity.

 Different culture brings different cuisines to the table.
 Although each region takes pride in its own signature dish, ultimately Indonesia is renowned for its flavorful dishes.
 Our world-famous rendang for example, is a dish must-tried and for the culinary explorers, keep an eye out for the chili-based sauce known as sambal – it is a worth-the-trip delicacy treasured by the locals and unforgettable by many.
 Indonesian cuisine consists of many layers of herb and spices, as well as the combination of sweet, savory and spicy.
 Those are what make the food absolutely delectable.